List of Teenage Mutant Ninja Turtles characters: Darius Dun

-Darius Dun is one of the main villains of Fast Forward in the 2003 series and later a minor villain in the IDW comics.
+Darius Dun is one of the main villains of Fast Forward in the 2003 animated series and later a minor villain in the IDW comics.

 In the "Fast Forward" series, Darius Dunn is the uncle, legal guardian, and only relative of Cody Jones who works as the CEO of O'Neil Tech following the death of his parents.
+He also contracted the Kanabo warlord Sh'Okanabo to create for him the Dark Turtles who are made from the DNA of the Ninja Turtles and the Kanabo.

 In the IDW comics, Darius Dun is the financier and benefactor of the Street Phantoms.

 Street Phantoms

 The Street Phantoms are a hi-tech group of criminals who appear in the Fast Forward series and later in the IDW comics.

 In the IDW comics, the Street Phantoms work as the enforcers of Darius Dun.

 Jammerhead

-Jammerhead is the leader of the Street Phantoms in the 2003 series and as Jammer in the IDW comics.
+Jammerhead is the leader of the Street Phantoms in the 2003 animated series and as Jammer in the IDW comics.